cyberfrogg/space-invaders/README.md

 * 2D

 ## Getting started
+1. Use Unity Version 2021.3.8f
-1. You need to have git installed on your system, to download upm-packages.
+2. You need to have git installed on your system, to download upm-packages.
 On windows - git is required to be in PATH system variable.
 Linux works fine.
 MacOs - didn't test
-2. Clone repo
+3. Clone repo
-3. Press Run button
+4. Press Run button

 ## FAQ
 Q: Where are all systems and components?